anmolsinghal98/Legal-Requirements-Translation/README.md

 2. For reproducing the results on the test set, follow the steps in the `Code-with-Demo-with-Class.ipynb` notebook.
 Generate model outputs for each test file and compute the average scores by executing the testing and evaluation notebooks.
 3. A potential threat to reproducibility is that GPT-4o is a closed-source model by OpenAI.
 The scores reported in the paper may be subject to minor changes due to repeated updates to the GPT-4o model.
 Nevertheless, the key findings reported in the paper are likely to remain valid.
 4. A potential issue that may lead to errors in testing and evaluation can be the presence of unwanted spaces and characters at the beginning and end of model output, which can affect code compilability.
 We have largely mitigated this issue by including the necessary post-processing steps.
 However, in rare occurrences, we cannot rule out the need for minor updates to post-processing that may be necessary to the output.
 To support these efforts, we have pointed out the lines in the code that may require changes in the comments.
 5. Generating the output for all the folds in the development set and the test set may take longer than 60 minutes.
 Therefore, we have provided intermediate results by executing the code on a single test file `MS.csv`.
+The notebooks also contain the output after executing the same test file.

 ## Author Information